Bauer Automatic

 Briley Advantage

 Notes: Briley Arms manufactures custom-made, match-quality weapons, as well as modifying other weapons to customer request.
-One of their pistols is the Advantage, a 1911-type weapon that has a Commander hammer, a Bo-Mar micrometer rear sight, and a match-quality barrel with a special Briley barel bushing to increase accuracy and resist muzzle wear.
+One of their pistols is the Advantage, a 1911-type weapon that has a Commander hammer, a Bo-Mar micrometer rear sight, and a match-quality barrel with a special Briley barrel bushing to increase accuracy and resist muzzle wear.
 The ejection port is enlarged for more positive extraction, and the safety catch is enlarged.
 The grip safety is enlarged to the beavertail.
 The grip plates are walnut, and the finish is an unusual bluish-purple.

 Weapon